 |WIKI INQUIRIES||BIOGRAPHY ANSWERS|

 |Parents:||Maria Williams (Mum) and Felix Williams (Dad)|

 |Mum's Family Origin:||Liberia|

 |Height:||1.80 meters OR 5 feet 11 inches|

 |Net Worth:||2.5 million euros (2022 stats)|

 First things first, Nico is just a nickname, and his full names are Nicholas Williams Arthuer.
 He is not related to Neco Williams, the Wales footballer.
 The Winger was born and raised by Maria and Felix.
 Nico Williams parents were once a newly wedded couple who escaped poverty in search of a better future in Europe.

 Felix and Maria, his Dad and Mum, were deceived into paying monies to human traffickers to get to Spain.
 Their journey began in a truck loaded with about 40 persons packed in and headed towards the Sahara Desert.
-Sadly, the Traffickers Maria and Felix paid monies to abandoned them halfway, around the middle of the Desert.
+Sadly, the Traffickers who Maria and Felix paid monies for their service abandoned them halfway, around the middle of the Desert.